XiaoyingWen/Bamazon/README.md

 After each order has been handled, the application displays the sale items and prompt for order again.

 User case 1:
 The customer wants to order 6 bowls at Bamazon, the application shows the order is made successfully and the total price is $25 .
+The stock quantity of the item 'bowl' displayed in the product table was 594 before the order is made.
+After the order is made, the quantity of the item shown in the product table is 588 .
 ![User Case 1](/images/usercase1.png)

 User case 2 :